-These quick little bite-sized clusters are a tasty blend of chocolate, coconut and almonds.
+These quick little bite-sized chocolate clusters are a tasty blend of dark chocolate, coconut and almonds.

 If you’re a chocolate lover (like I am), these chocolate clusters are the ideal treat to satisfy those all too familiar cravings.
 They have a rich chocolate flavor, with a firm truffle-like consistency and are filled with tasty bits of toasted almonds and coconut.